reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 Clicking the button will download the zip file onto our machine, and we need to unpack the provided zip file and import it into the IDE.

 #### The Spring Web Dependency
-The Spring web dependency provides everything needed to build a Spring MVC application.
+The Spring Web dependency provides everything needed to build a Spring MVC application.

 Spring MVC is how Spring implements the Model-View-Controller design pattern.
 A controller is the front part of the application that takes incoming requests and relays them to the right destination.
 Model is the object or collection that holds our data.
 View represents the pages that the browser renders.

-Let us look into the high-level architecture again and determine what does the Spring web dependency provides:
+Let us look into the high-level architecture again and determine what does the Spring Web dependency provides:

 {{% image alt="Spring Boot High-level arch " src="images/posts/spring-boot-begginer-guide/SpringApplication-springWeb.png" %}}

-The Spring web dependency provides the core Spring features (Inversion of Control, Spring MVC, server container for local running, etc.).
+The Spring Web dependency provides the core Spring features (Inversion of Control, Spring MVC, server container for local running, etc.).

-With the Spring web dependency, we can create `@RestController`, `@Service`, and `@Repository` classes from the image above.
-We can not access anything in the Spring data JPA dependency.
+With the Spring Web dependency, we can create `@RestController`, `@Service`, and `@Repository` classes from the image above.
+We can not access anything in the Spring Data JPA dependency.

 If we run the application, we will see that the process starts, and we can access the application on `http://localhost:8080`.
 We won't see much, but the application will be up and running.

 #### The Spring Data JPA Dependency
-The Spring data JPA dependency allows us to create the data access layer almost without effort.
+The Spring Data JPA dependency allows us to create the data access layer almost without effort.

 Let us look into the application diagram to see which parts do we get with Spring Data JPA:

 {{% image alt="Spring Boot High-level arch " src="images/posts/spring-boot-begginer-guide/SpringApplication-springData.png" %}}

-Building the data access layer can be cumbersome, and Spring data JPA data gives us everything we need to start creating our first entity.
+Building the data access layer can be cumbersome, and Spring Data JPA data gives us everything we need to start creating our first entity.

-With Spring data JPA, we can use the `@Entity` annotation to create database entities.
+With Spring Data JPA, we can use the `@Entity` annotation to create database entities.

 The database entity is the direct connection between the application and the table in the database.
 We can present constraints and relationships using annotations.

-Spring data JPA provides the repository interfaces:
+Spring Data JPA provides the repository interfaces:
 - `CrudRepository`
 - `PagingAndSortingRepository`
 - `JpaRepository`